 Fees and Disbursements

 At the outset of a matter, we will agree the basis on which the firm will charge you and arrangements concerning its fees will be set out in the engagement letter.
 Once we have enough information about the matter, we will estimate the time and likely costs to be incurred.
 It should be noted that on some matters it may be very difficult to give an estimate, but we will give you an estimate or a forecast within a possible range of costs including information about the costs up to the next stage.

 Charges are calculated primarily by reference to the time spent on the matter.
 In certain matters we may base our charges on partly on the time spent and partly on the value element.
 You will be advised in writing of any such arrangement.
 Sometimes we may agree a fixed fee, at our discretion.
 In such cases, we reserve the right to require a review of the basis for invoicing if unforeseen issues arise in the matter beyond the agreed scope of the work or which add significantly to the time we will have to spend.

 The firm maintains a detailed record of the time spent on a matter.
 We record time in 6-minute units.
 Hourly rates are subject to review every September and may be revised at any other time.
 You will be notified of any changes to the firm’s hourly rates.

 Payments to third parties (“disbursements”) which we make on your behalf will be charged separately.
 VAT will be added to all fees and most disbursements at the appropriate rate (unless the disbursements or you are exempt).

 Billing and Payment

-Our invoices will include our fees, disbursements and VAT.
+Our invoices will include our fees, disbursements and VAT charged at 20%.
 Unless otherwise agreed in writing, all bills are for payment in sterling within 21 days from the delivery of the invoice.
 Interest will be charged on any balance outstanding after this 21-day period and will be charged at the rate of 2 percent over HSBC’s base rate from time to time.